jacobdavie7/hbot/README.md

 ## Arguments
 Firewall
 ```
-home     standard home use"
+home     standard home use
-lax      lax home use - Allow all Out"
+lax      lax home use - Allow all Out
-lax_in   lax home use with inbound - Allow all Out, AND accept ssh and ping IN"
+lax_in   lax home use with inbound - Allow all Out, AND accept ssh and ping IN
-limited  limited home use - Internet Only (HTTP, HTTPS, DNS)"
+limited  limited home use - Internet Only (HTTP, HTTPS, DNS)

-web      web server use"
+web      web server use
-pbs      backup server use"
+pbs      backup server use
-wol      wake on lan server use"
+wol      wake on lan server use
+uptime   uptime server use

-reset    FLUSH ALL rules and ACCEPT by default !!DANGER!!"
+reset    FLUSH ALL rules and ACCEPT by default !!DANGER!!
-vm       limited home use - Internet Only (HTTP, HTTPS, DNS) WITHOUT local access"
+vm       limited home use - Internet Only (HTTP, HTTPS, DNS) WITHOUT local access
-local    no internet, use when doing 1337 hax"
+local    no internet, use when doing 1337 hax
 ```

 Timezone
 ```
-pacific  America/Los_Angeles"
+pacific  America/Los_Angeles
-mountain America/Denver"
+mountain America/Denver
-central  America/Chicago"
+central  America/Chicago
-eastern  America/New_York"
+eastern  America/New_York
-arizona  America/Phoenix"
+arizona  America/Phoenix
-korea    Asia/Seoul"
+korea    Asia/Seoul
-auto     GeoClue"
+auto     GeoClue
 ```

 VPN